nap/jaro-winkler-distance/README.md

 * Characters in the first string are matched only once against characters of the second string.
 * Two characters are `transposed` if they previously matched and aren't at the same position in the matching character subset.
 * Decimals are rounded according to the scientific method.

-**TODO**: Implementation should be refactored to use Python's [Decimal](https://docs.python.org/3.13/library/decimal.html) module from the standard library.
-This module was introduced in Python 3.9.

 ### Example